Insulin Resistance: 10 Ways To Stabilize Blood Sugar

 Omega-3 fatty acids are some of the most important nutrients your body needs.
 They play an important role in reducing inflammation and contribute to the health of your nervous system and brain.
 If you are not getting enough omega-3s in your diet, your risk of chronic illnesses, including diabetes, can increase greatly.
 Omega-3 can improve cellular health, depression, anxiety, stress, sleep, immunity, bone, joint, eye, heart, and brain health (40, 41, 42, 43, 44, 45, 46, 47).

 There are main types of omega-3s: ALA, EPA, and DHA.
 EPA and DHA are derived from algae, fish, and mother’s milk.
 They are both extremely important for your health.
-While EPA and DHA can be synthesized in your body from ALA, this process puts extreme stress on your body and is very inefficient to meet your needs.
+While EPA and DHA can be synthesized in your body from ALA, this process puts extreme stress on your body and is very inefficient in meeting your needs.

 ALA is derived from plant sources, such as nuts, seeds, and green plants.
 Foods high in ALA may also be high in omega-6 fatty acids.
 Omega-6s are important for your body, however, when you consume too much of them, they can lead to inflammation and health issues.
 Ideally, you want to achieve a 1:2 ratio of omega-3s and omega-6s, however, in reality, most people eat at a very inflammatory 1:20 ratio.